Tdubs77/reading-notes/README.md

 ## Three Reminders On Keeping a Growth Mindset

-1. Keeping moving forward
+1. Keeping moving forward.
-2. Stress is normal
+2. Stress is normal.
-3. ~~Fear~~ is inevitable
+3. ~~Fear~~ is inevitable.